jacquedesmarais/lswebhomework7/README.md

 ## Instructions
 ---
 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Array
+			An array is a sequence of variables grouped together under a single name
 	* Object
+			An object is an instance in a class - they hold data as well as ways to manipulate data
 	* Method
+			A method is a procedure associated with a message and an object

 3. Fork and clone this repo.
 When you need to commit use the following commands.

 	* git status
 	* git add --all
 	* git status